spring-projects-experimental/spring-boot-thin-launcher/README.md

 }
 ```

-If you don't need snapshots you can replace `libs-snapshot` in the URL with just `release`.
+If you don't need snapshots you can leave it all out and rely on the defaults.
+If you are testing a change you made to the plugin you might want to put `mavenLocal()` in the `repositories` as well.

 In Gradle you also need to generate a `pom.xml` or a `thin.properties` (unless you want to maintain it by hand).
 A `pom.xml` will be generated automatically by the "thinPom" task in the Thin Gradle plugin.
 It does this by calling out to the maven plugin and the dependency management plugin; the maven plugin is always present, and the dependency management plugin is present if you are using the Spring Boot plugin.
 To generate a `pom.xml` remember to apply the maven and Thin Gradle plugins.